 - Do not exercise if you have unrelieved pain, nausea/vomiting, or any other symptom that causes you concern.
 Call your doctor.

 - Do not exercise above a moderate level of exertion without talking with your doctor first.
 Remember, moderate exertion is about as much effort as a brisk walk.

 - If you have a catheter or feeding tube, avoid pool, lake, or ocean water and other exposures that may cause infections.
 Also, do not do resistance training that uses muscles in the area of the catheter to keep from dislodging it.
 Talk with your cancer team about what’s safe for you.

-- To avoid irritation, people getting radiation should not expose treated skin to the chlorine in swimming pools.
+- To avoid skin irritation, people getting radiation should not expose skin in the treatment area to the chlorine in swimming pools.

-- If you feel very tired (have fatigue) and don’t feel up to exercising you can try to do 10 minutes of light exercises every day.
+- If you feel very tired and don’t feel up to exercising you can try doing 10 minutes of light exercises every day.
 (Later we will discuss fatigue and exercise in more detail.)